joshbegley/nyt-latest/previous.md

 **Yamal cleared to return for Barcelona after groin injury**\
-`Yamal has been included in the squad for the Saturday's match against Girona and comes before the season's first Clasico on October 26.`\
+`Yamal has been included in the squad for the Saturday's match against Girona and returns before the season's first Clasico on October 26.`\
 https://nytimes.com/athletic/6631266/2025/10/18/lamine-yamal-injury-return/

 **Large Fire Halts Flights at Bangladesh’s Main Airport**\